 During the workshop, GMS staff will explain the process for completing the Sub-Recipient Informational Form and the requirements for administering the RTP grant funding.
-Additionally, GMS staff will help project sponsors understand FHWA's statutory provisions for Buy America as well as the federal requirements specific to the National Historic Preservation Act of 1966 (NHPA), the National Environmental Policy Act of 1970 (NEPA), and the Endangered Species Act of 1973 (ESA).
+Additionally, Department staff will help project sponsors understand FHWA's statutory provisions for Build America Buy America as well as the federal requirements specific to the National Historic Preservation Act of 1966 (NHPA), the National Environmental Policy Act of 1970 (NEPA), and the Endangered Species Act of 1973 (ESA).
 These federal laws were enacted to protect the nation's cultural, environmental and natural resources, so all federal grant recipients must demonstrate compliance with the laws by conducting a NEPA review.
-As part of the review, project sponsors are required to complete a Categorical Exclusion (CE) Determination Form and provide concurrence documentation from various state and federal agencies in order for DSP and FHWA to determine if a project is classified as a CE under NEPA.
+As part of the review, project sponsors are required to complete a Categorical Exclusion (CE) Determination Form and provide concurrence documentation from various state and federal agencies in order for the Department and FHWA to determine if a project is classified as a CE under NEPA.
 Most RTP projects will qualify as CEs.
 Projects considered CEs do not involve significant impact to the environment or any natural, cultural, recreational, or historic resources.
-Sponsors have up to six months to complete the NEPA review and submit the CE Determination Form and all concurring documentation to GMS staff.
+Sponsors have up to six months to complete the NEPA review and submit the CE Determination Form and all concurring documentation to Department staff.

-Once DSP and FHWA review and concur with the CE determination, FHWA authorizes funding for the project and MoDNR issues a notice to proceed (NTP) letter to the project sponsor.
+Once the Department and FHWA review and concur with the CE determination, FHWA authorizes funding for the project and the Department issues a notice to proceed (NTP) letter to the project sponsor.
 Sponsors are not authorized to begin any construction activities, finalize designs, or acquire property until receiving a NTP letter.
-Any costs incurred prior to receiving NTP will not be reimbursed; however, some costs incurred prior to receiving NTP may be used as match (see page 23 for a list of eligible preaward costs).
-Sponsors have three years from date the project agreement is signed to complete their RTP project.
+Any costs incurred prior to receiving NTP will not be reimbursed; however, some costs incurred prior to receiving NTP may be used as match (see page 23 for a list of eligible pre- award costs).
+Sponsors have a project period of three years to complete the RTP project.